postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_and_verifying_custom_domains.md

 Scroll down to the "Custom Domains" section and click the **+ Add a new domain** button.

+Note that the "Custom Domains" sectionlists each domain and its verfication status.
+You can also the details of a custom domain.

 [![custom domain](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-custom-domains-section.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-custom-domains-section.png)

 In the **Add a Custom Domain** page, enter the URL of the domain you want to add.
 Your custom domain can be a full domain or simply a subdomain.
 For example, you can use either `example.com` or `api.example.com` as your custom domain.